 Slime without Borax

 PRO TIP: You can also make slime by using LIQUID STARCH and glue.
 It’s a ton easier.
-Just mix about 1tsp in 4 oz of glue (you can stir in some food coloring or paint to color) and add starch little by little until you get the slime consistency you want.
+Simply use about 1/3rd cup starch in 1/2 cup glue (you can stir in some food coloring or paint to color) and add starch little by little until you get the slime consistency you want.
 We use red solo cups to do this and once its mostly sticky, we pull out of the cup and start to mix with our hands.
 If the slime is still sticky, that means it needs more liquid starch.
 Just add little by little until you get the consistency you need.
 Please scroll to the bottom of article for an in-depth video.

 It can be pretty hard to find liquid starch, so pick this one up here (it’s the one I use) as well as a huge thing of glue so you can make tons of slime for all occasions.
 Buying this way is a lot more cost effective and once you start making slime, you will def want to have glue on hand!
 This went out of stock for a good month so make sure you buy it now that its back.